Chart Color Schemes

 Educational outcomes in Batemans Bay - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 21.1%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 13.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.9%).
-Vocational credentials are also prevalent, with 41.4% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.9%) and certificates (29.5%).
+Bachelor degrees are the most common, with 13.3% of residents holding one, followed by postgraduate qualifications at 4.9% and graduate diplomas at 2.9%.
+Trade and technical skills are prevalent, with 41.4% of residents aged 15 and above possessing vocational credentials.

-A total of 23.6% of the population is actively engaged in formal education, comprising 8.6% in primary education, 7.6% in secondary education, and 2.3% pursuing tertiary education.
+This includes advanced diplomas held by 11.9% and certificates by 29.5%.
+Notably, 23.6% of the population is actively engaged in formal education.
+This comprises 8.6% in primary education, 7.6% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education